nic-dgl104-winter-2024/rrj-BasranS/README.md

 ##  Journal Content

 1. Week 8
+   -  Activity 1 - Read the Research and Reflection assignment
-   -  Activity 1 - Research a new language (Lua)
+   -  Activity 2 - Research a new language (Lua)
-   -  Activity 2 - Write a user story (YouTube)
+   -  Activity 3 - Write a user story (YouTube)
-   -  Activity 3 - Choose a language for community code
+   -  Activity 4 - Choose a language for community code
-   -  Activity 4 - Star GitHub topics repositories of interest
+   -  Activity 5 - Star GitHub topics repositories of interest

-2. Week 9
+3. Week 9
    - Activity 1 - Read the Community Code Assignment
    - Activity 2 - How to contribute to open source
    - Activity 3 - Identify issues to support